alljoyn/extras-webdocs/docs/develop/api-guide/notification/index.md

 #### How to handle a notification with response

-A notification includes an optional field where the path of an AllJoyn BusObject can be specified.
-This feature is used with notifications where a response, such as a yes or no confirmation, is associated with the notification and used to interact with the producer that sent the notification.
-From a UI standpoint, the notification should include a button whose onclick action will invoke the method on the supplied BusObject path.
+A notification includes an optional field where the path of a [Control Panel][controlpanel-learn-index] can be specified (the response object path.)
+This feature is used with notifications where a response, such as a yes or no confirmation,is associated with the notification and used to interact with the producer that sent the notification.
+From a UI standpoint, the notification should include a button whose onclick action will bring up a new view with the rendered Control Panel.

 For example, the user can receive a notification from a smart coffee maker that has been on for an hour and not used.
 The notification can include text that gives the user the option to turn off the coffee maker, and response options of yes or no are presented to the user accompanying the notification text.
-Clicking on "yes" would invoke an AllJoyn BusMethod on the coffee machine to turn off the appliance; "no" would dismiss the notification.
+Clicking on "yes" would invoke a method to render a view of the Control Panel at the response object path with the option of turning off the coffee machine; "no" would dismiss the notification.

 #### Handling first time notification from a new appliance